 Ohio casinos are technically allowed to offer any form of gaming authorized in either Indiana, Michigan, Pennsylvania, or West Virginia.
 So it appears that the casinos may be able to offer retail sports wagering, made possible by the U.S. Supreme Court ruling in May 2018.

 Ohio lawmakers began the conversation with a pair of bills in 2019, Senate Bill No. 111 and House Bill No. 194.
 There was some optimism that legislation could clear both chambers in 2020 and reach Gov. Mike DeWine’s desk, but the COVID-19 public health crisis threw a massive wrench in those hopes.
-Still, with the state looking to generate new revenues, sports betting legalization could be front and center for debate when the legislature returns to Columbus.
+Still, with the state looking to generate new revenue streams, especially in light of the impact of the COVID-19 pandemic, sports betting legalization could be front and center for debate when the legislature is back in session in the fall.

-The bills still diverge greatly, as SB 111 calls for the Ohio Casino Control Commission (OCCC) to regulate, while HB 194 would put the Ohio Lottery Commission (OLC) in charge.
+The bills still diverge greatly.
+As mentioned above, SB 111 calls for the Ohio Casino Control Commission (OCCC) to regulate, while HB 194 would put the Ohio Lottery Commission (OLC) in charge.
 It’s a massive discrepancy, as a lottery-run market could permit sports wagering at hundreds of lottery retailers across the state.

-One problem, however, is that Ohio colleges and universities have sought to exclude their sports from legal wagering.
+One issue in Ohio is that certain colleges and universities have sought to exclude their sports from legal wagering.
 That’s not a big deal in New Jersey, where Rutgers doesn’t quite move the needle at sportsbooks, but it would be a massive blow to Ohio books.
 That’s expected to be a major topic of debate when public discussions resume.

 In the meantime, Ohioans are driving to other states to bet or using offshore and unregulated gambling sites.